 Photodynamic Therapy is a clinical procedure that targets and treats pre-skin cancer, acne, and sun damage.
-The procedure uses a photosensitizing drug to apply light therapy selectively to the affected areas of the skin.
+This method uses a photosensitizing drug to selectively apply light therapy to the affected skin areas.

 What Does PDT Treat?